Thursday, September 27, 2018

 Plot Summary

 George Taylor is an astronaut who crashes into an unknown world where apes rule over humanity as they use them for sport and experimentation.
 Soon, Taylor is in captivity when he discovers he is among the hunted.
-Taylor meets a chimpanzee scientist as his life is now in her hands.
+Taylor meets a chimpanzee scientist whose life is now in her hands.
 He soon discovers that the planet is not as alien as he thought.

 Cast